Database, Tables, Views, and Indexes

 Example

-This example alters a view in the current database and schema called star_employees.
+This example alters a view in the current database and schema named star_employees.

 EXPORT VIEW shows the CREATE VIEW statement for an existing view in the current database.

-To export a view, the logged-in user must be a system-level user or possess the READ VIEW right for the view.
+To export a view, the logged-in user must be a system-level user or have the READ VIEW right for the view.

 Syntax